SS

 Framing Diligence

-"Did I personally identify the legal issue and formulate the approach before engaging AI?"
+"Did I personally identify the legal issue before engaging AI?"

 Step 02